Kitware/vtk-js/Sources/Rendering/Core/Mapper/api.md

 the performance of the system.

-Another important feature of the mapper is the ability to shift the z-buffer to resolve coincident topology.
+Another important feature of the mapper is the ability to shift the Z-buffer to resolve coincident topology.
 For example, if you'd like to draw a mesh with some edges a different color, and the edges lie on the mesh, this feature can be useful to get nice looking lines.
 (See the ResolveCoincidentTopology-related methods.)